πŸ“ Magical Rome πŸ“– πŸ“Ž

 Evenings along the Tiber are one of my favorite moments especially in summer when the riverfront is filled with events, live music and an incredible amount of people enjoying the city in a simple and authentic way, maybe sitting on a bench with a glass of wine.

-The historic center is an open-air museum, from the Colosseum to the Trevi Fountain, from Piazza Venezia to Via del Corso to Piazza di Spagna; everything is close and is always full of people who mingle between tourists and Romans, every corner looks like a film set that does not need filters.
+The historic center is an open-air museum, from the Colosseum to the Trevi Fountain, from Piazza Venezia to Via del Corso to Piazza di Spagna; everything is close and is always full of people who mingle between tourists and Romans, every corner looks like a film set that does not need any filters.

 Rome is a city that enters you slowly but deeply; no matter how many times you've been there, when you leave you miss it and when you go back you feel like you've never really left.